 - Premises liability accidents: Slip and fall and other accidents can cause serious injuries when property owners fail to maintain their property reasonably free of hazards.

-If you are facing a serious legal situation, your best course of action is to contact an experienced Eagle County, Avon, or Vail criminal defense attorney as soon as possible.
+If you are facing a serious legal situation, your best course of action is to contact an experienced Eagle County, Avon, and Vail Colorado criminal defense attorney as soon as possible.
 At the law offices of Mark S. Rubinstein, P.C., you will find a Vail attorney with the skills and experience you need in criminal defense or personal injury matters.
 With decades of experience and countless reviews and testimonials from former happy clients, we are confident that we are one of the best Vail criminal defense attorneys in the area.